OMSMASNE/NLTK-pattern-based-chatbot-with-web-interface/README.md

-# NLTK CHATBOT with web-interface.
+# NLTK pattern based CHATBOT with web-interface.

 # This project has been created by ***OM SANTOSHKUMAR MASNE*** .